-- The left operand of a comma operator is evaluated as a void expression; there is a sequence point after its evaluation.
-Then the right operand is evaluated; the result has its type and value.97) If an attempt is made to modify the result of a comma operator or to access it after the next sequence point, the behavior is undefined. - 3 EXAMPLE As indicated by the syntax, the comma operator (as described in this subclause) cannot appear in contexts where a comma is used to separate items in a list (such as arguments to functions or lists of initializers).
+- The left operand of a comma operator is evaluated as a void expression; there is a sequence point between its evaluation and that of the right operand.
+Then the right operand is evaluated; the result has its type and value.
+100) - 3 EXAMPLE As indicated by the syntax, the comma operator (as described in this subclause) cannot appear in contexts where a comma is used to separate items in a list (such as arguments to functions or lists of initializers).
 On the other hand, it can be used within a parenthesized expression or within the second expression of a conditional operator in such contexts.
 In the function call the function has three arguments, the second of which has the value 5.